trixiahorner/firewall_log_review/README.md

 <br>

 ## Methodology
-### 1. Let's start by just going through the logs
+### 1. Initial log review
 ```
 less ASA-syslogs.txt
 ```
 ![ASAlogs](https://github.com/trixiahorner/firewall_log_review/blob/main/images/F1.png?raw=true)
 <br>
-This is a lot of information!The goal of this lab is to see how we can go through all of this to the point where we can start to understand and get some passable data.
+This is a lot of information!
+The goal is to get to the point where I can start to understand and get some passable data.
 <br>
-The first thing we can see is that 24.230.56.6 is getting a lot of traffic.
-This is just a local gateway and we aren't interested in it.
-You can press *q* to quit.
+The first thing I see is that 24.230.56.6 is getting a lot of traffic.
+This is just a local gateway, so it is of not interest to me.
+Press *q* to quit.
 <br>
 <br>

-### 2. We can grep on the suspect IP address and clear out the local gateway
+### 2. Performing grep on suspect IP address and clearing out the local gateway entries
 ```
 grep 192.168.1.6 ASA-syslogs.txt | grep -v 24.230.56.6 | less
 ```